Maílson da Nóbrega: Nóbrega and the "Citizen Kane"

 In his autobiography, Além do Feijão com Arroz ("Beyond Rice and Beans"), Maílson da Nobrega reports that his appointment as Finance Minister had the approval of the powerful telecommunications tycoon Roberto Marinho (which Nóbrega compares to William Randolph Hearst, or more precisely, to "Citizen Kane").
-President Sarney oriented Nóbrega to speak first with "Dr. Roberto" in his office in Brasilia.
+President Sarney oriented Nóbrega to speak first with "Dr. Roberto" in his office in Brasília.
 The conversation, which Nóbrega describes as a "confirmation hearing" was held on the afternoon of January 5, 1988.
 Marinho appears to have been satisfied with what he heard, because at the return to the ministry, about 18 pm (10 minutes after leaving the office of the Rede Globo), Nóbrega was greeted by his secretary, who had heard in the breaking news of the Jornal Nacional that he had been confirmed as Minister of Finance.
 He then received a call from Sarney, summoning him to the Planalto Palace to assume office.

 After the inauguration, Nóbrega and Marinho met for lunch, this time in Rio de Janeiro, at the headquarters of TV Globo.
 Marinho had confided to Nóbrega that he had indicated two others Ministers of Sarney: Antônio Carlos Magalhães, for Communications and Leonidas Pires, for the Army Ministry.
 According Nóbrega, "I don't know if it was true or just a demonstration of power."

 Although it had begun in a cordial manner, the relationship between Marinho and Nóbrega became tense in the following months.
 The first problem was the cancellation of a government program to promote exports, in which Roberto Marinho wanted to sell one billion dollars in prefabricated houses.
 The program was canceled, but the interest of Marinho ended up being published by the "Jornal do Brasil", "O Globo"'s (Marinho's family newspaper) main competitor in Rio de Janeiro.
 Displeased, Roberto Marinho, pressed President Sarney to make Nóbrega to deny the information.
 Even after Nóbrega refused to give a formal denial, was said in Jornal Nacional, the main news program of TV Globo, that the information had been denied.

 With the escalation of hyperinflation, the pressure against Nóbrega increased.
 He found himself "fired" by the newspaper "O Globo" on the morning of August 4, 1989 ("Inflation overthrows Maílson", said the headline), and the next day the newspaper declared that the President Sarney would choose a new coordinator for the economy.
 But nothing of this happened, and Nóbrega remained minister until March 18, 1990, when Zélia Cardoso de Mello assumed the Ministry of Finance.
-According to the magazine "Veja" in its edition #1091 (August 9, 1989), the action to precipitate the fall of Nóbrega was organized in Brasilia by the businessman and lobbyist Jorge Serpa, a Roberto Marinho's proxy.
+According to the magazine "Veja" in its edition #1091 (August 9, 1989), the action to precipitate the fall of Nóbrega was organized in Brasília by the businessman and lobbyist Jorge Serpa, a Roberto Marinho's proxy.
 Serpa was the same that in 1988 had tried - unsuccessfully - to mediate the billion dollar agreement in manufactured homes proposed by "Dr. Roberto".